What does Olivia mean?

 Below is a charted comparison of the usage of Olivia and affiliated names.
-Popular varying forms of Olivia (#2 a year ago) are Alivia (#214 a year ago), Olive (#282), Livia (#666), Liv (#780), Alyvia (#922), Ollie, Oleta and Olevia.
-Adoption of these girl names is at its highest presently (usage of 0.3482%), except for the versions Oleta and Ollie which have become less fashionable.
-Olive (#282), Livia (#666), Olivia (#2) and Alivia (#214) are four of the more fashionable birth names here, and there is a rekindling in baby name popularity for Olive and Olivia.
+Popular varying forms of Olivia (#2 2 years ago) are Alivia (#214 2 years ago), Olive (#282), Livia (#666), Liv (#780), Alyvia (#922), Ollie, Oleta and Olevia.
+Adoption of these forms of Olivia was widespread among parents presently (usage of 0.3482%).
+Olivia has generally been a favorite of parents, although Olive appears to be getting popular too, and Oleta is now somewhat dated.
 (Top 1000 Birth Names Statistics, 2014)

 A suggested similar baby name is Olinia.
 This name tends to be less commonly used than Olivia.